-Accountant's Responsibility
+Accountants' Responsibility

 My responsibility is to conduct the review engagement in accordance with Statements on Standards for Accounting and Review Services promulgated by the Accounting and Review Services Committee of the AICPA.
-Those standards require me to perform procedures to obtain limited assurance as a basis for reporting whether I am aware of any material modifications that should be made to the financial statements for them to be in accordance with accounting principles generally accepted in the United States of America.
-I believe that the results of my procedures provide a reasonable basis for my conclusion.
+Those standards require me to perform procedures to obtain limited assurance as a basis for reporting whether we are aware of any material modifications that should be made to the financial statements for them to be in accordance with accounting principles generally accepted in the United States of America.
+We believe that the results of my procedures provide a reasonable basis for my conclusion.

-I am required to be independent of the Association and to meet my other ethical responsibilities, in accordance with the relevant ethical requirements related to my review.
+We are required to be independent of the Association and to meet my other ethical responsibilities, in accordance with the relevant ethical requirements related to my review.